Orders ship within 48 hours Mon-Fri via USPS Priority Mail. Orders over $180 after discount ship FREE! WE do not ship to ANY International addresses.

-We cannot address lash and brows without stating clearly, caring for the delicate skin of the eyes, while also ensuring the best health of eyelashes and brows is an important part of good skincare.
-We often don’t make this connection or tend to overlook it, until we’re struggling with lash and brow loss.
+We cannot address lash and brows without stating clearly, caring for the delicate skin of the eyes while also ensuring the best health of eyelashes and brows is an important part of good skincare.
+We often don't make this connection or overlook it until we struggle with lash and brow loss.

 The skin around the eyes is much thinner than the skin on the rest of the face and body.
-The reason I remind you to use only products developed for the eye in the eye area is because using heavy products will produce counter-productive results for the skin and can impact what is happening with your lashes and brows.
+I remind you to use only products developed for the eye in the eye area because using heavy products will produce counter-productive results for the skin and impact what is happening with your lashes and brows.

-The lash and brows have a much shorter 3-part growth cycle than scalp hair which has a 4-part life cycle and a much longer time duration.
+The lash and brows have a much shorter 3-part growth cycle than scalp hair with a 4-part life cycle and a much longer duration.
 The first of the 3-part growth phase for lashes and brows is called anagen and takes 4 – 10 weeks.
 The degradation phase called catagen is when the hair follicle shrinks, and growth slows.
 This stage lasts for 2 – 3 weeks.
 If an eyelash unnaturally falls out during this phase, that follicle stays empty until it moves through the telogen phase.
 In other words, that spot will stay empty until the follicle reaches the anagen phase again.
-The resting phase called telogen lasts 3 – 4 months.
-It is during the telogen phase that lashes or brows fall out naturally and the cycle starts over.
+The resting phase, called telogen, lasts 3 – 4 months.
+It is during the telogen phase that lashes or brows fall out naturally, and the cycle starts over.
 The entire growth cycle for lashes and brows takes 4 to 11 months, as opposed to the 3 – 5 years of scalp hair growth cycle.

-The duration range is affected by overall health of the individual and things like genetics, stress, trauma to the lash or brow, hormonal fluctuations, environmental (metals, chemicals), nutrition, and diet.
+The duration range is affected by the individual's overall health and things like genetics, stress, trauma to the lash or brow, hormonal fluctuations, environmental (metals, chemicals), nutrition, and diet.

-Trauma occurs by rubbing the eyes, the use and removal of mascara or eye liners (waterproof is the worse), applying or removing false eyelashes and lash extensions.
+Trauma occurs by rubbing the eyes, using and removing mascara or eyeliners (waterproof is the worse), applying or removing false eyelashes, and lash extensions.
 The chemicals in these products wreak havoc on the health and growth cycle of the natural lash and brow.